olumidae/news/README.md

 Start the server by running thhe command: **npm** start

-Navigate to localhost: 3000/api/v1 in Postman to test the running application
+Navigate to https://thenewsapi.herokuapp.com/ on Postman to test the running application

 #API Endpoints
 <table>